-If you choose, at your own discretion, to install any of our flooring products over radiant heat, the following procedures and information should be followed for best results: Follow the installation instructions below for either gluing or floating floors.
-The radiant heating system must be operational and heated for at least 7 days prior to the installation.
-Use an incremental control strategy that brings the floor through temperature changes gradually, which may include an external thermostat.
-Turn off heat and let subfloor cool down to room temperature 3-4 hours prior to starting the job.
-Before installation begins, ascertain that the heating system is designed and controlled for wood flooring and that the circuit does not include other floor-covering types.
-Failure to do so may cause excessive heat damage and shrinkage.
+If you choose, at your own discretion, to install any of our flooring products over radiant heat, please follow the following procedures and information for best results.
+For either gluing or floating floors:

-After installation, turn the system back on immediately.
-The finished floor surface temperature should not exceed 75 degrees F throughout the life of the floor.
-Radiant heating systems normally create dry heat that can lower the interior humidity levels.
-It may be necessary to add humidity with humidifiers to maintain the recommended levels of humidity (30% to 50%) and prevent damage to the wood floor.
-Double gluing of grooves and tongues (top and bottom) as well as the end joints gluing is required for stronger bond.
+- A. The radiant heating system must be operational and heated for at least 7 days prior to the installation. - B. Use an incremental control strategy that brings the floor through temperature changes gradually, which may include an external thermostat. - C. Turn off heat and let subfloor cool down to room temperature 3-4 hours prior to starting the installation. - D. Before installation begins, verify that the heating system is designed and controlled for wood flooring and that the circuit does not include other floor-covering types.
+Failure to do so may cause excessive heat damage and shrinkage. - E. After installation, turn the system back on immediately. - F. The finished floor surface temperature should not exceed 75°F throughout the life of the floor. - 1.
+Radiant heating systems normally create dry heat that can lower the interior humidity levels. - 2.
+It may be necessary to add humidity with humidifiers to maintain the recommended levels of humidity (35% to 55%) and prevent damage to the wood floor. - 3.
+Double gluing of grooves and tongues (top and bottom) as well as the end joints gluing is required for a stronger bond.

-ACCLIMATION PROCESS / JOBSITE CONDITIONS
+ACCLIMATION PROCESS/JOBSITE CONDITIONS

 Do not open cartons of Garrison Collection hardwood flooring until the day of installation.
-Always store cartons on a flat surface.
-Protect the cartons from moisture.
-The jobsite should have a consistent room temperature of 60° and 80° F. The relative humidity should be maintained between 30-50%, before, during and after installation.
-Do not open the boxes or take the planks out until the wood floor is acclimated and ready to be installed.
-This process may take several days.
-Room temperature and humidity level in the installation environment is a major part of the acclimation process.
-The humidity level must stay consistent during the life of the wood floor.

-Never have flooring material delivered to a jobsite that does not have doors and windows installed.
-Also, all "wet work" (i.e. painting, drywall, concrete, masonry, plumbing) must be complete and dry well in advance of delivery of hardwood flooring.
-Gutters and downspouts should be in place and the exterior grade complete to allow for proper drainage of water away from the building's exterior perimeter.
-Flooring should not be exposed to extremes of humidity or moisture.
-Permanent HVAC should be on and operational a minimum of 5 days prior to having the hardwood flooring delivered and maintained between 60° and 80° F and a relative humidity of 30%- 50% prior to delivery, during, and after installation of the flooring.
+- A. Always store unopened cartons on a flat surface and protect the cartons from moisture. - B. The jobsite should have a consistent room temperature between 60°-80°F. - C. The relative humidity should be maintained between 35-55%, before, during, and after installation. - D. Do not open the cartons or take the planks out until the wood floor is acclimated and ready to be installed.
+This process may take several days. - E. Room temperature and humidity level in the installation environment is a major part of the acclimation process.
+The humidity level must stay consistent during the life of the wood floor. - F. Never have flooring material delivered to a jobsite that does not have doors and windows installed. - 1.
+All "wet work" (i.e., painting, drywall, concrete, masonry, plumbing) must be complete and dry well in advance of delivery of the hardwood flooring. - 2.
+Gutters and downspouts should be in place and the exterior grade complete to allow for proper drainage of water away from the building's exterior perimeter. - G. Flooring should not be exposed to extreme humidity or moisture. - 1.
+Permanent HVAC should be on and operational for a minimum of 5 days prior to having the hardwood flooring delivered. - 2.
+The jobsite should have a consistent room temperature between 60°-80°F. - 3.
+The relative humidity should be maintained between 35-55%, before, during and after installation of the flooring.

-It is the installer/ owners' responsibility to ensure that the jobsite conditions and jobsite subfloor are environmentally and structurally acceptable prior to the installation of any hardwood flooring.
-Garrison Collection declines any responsibility for failures or deficiencies of hardwood flooring resulting from or related to sub-floor, subsurface, or job- site environmental conditions.
+H. It is the installer/owner's responsibility to ensure that the jobsite's conditions and the jobsite's subfloor are environmentally and structurally acceptable prior to the installation of any hardwood flooring.
+Garrison Collection declines any responsibility for failures or deficiencies of hardwood flooring resulting from or related to subfloor, subsurface, or the jobsite's environmental conditions.

-Subfloors
+Subfloors:

-Subfloors must be clean and free of dirt, curing compounds, sealers, drywall mud, paint, wax, grease, urethane, or other materials that may affect the integrity of the flooring material or adhesives used to install the flooring.
-All subfloors must be flat to a maximum height variation of 1/8" in a 6' radius or 3/16" in a 10' radius, dry, and structurally sound
+- A. Subfloors must be clean and free of dirt, curing compounds, sealers, drywall mud, paint, wax, grease, urethane, or other materials that may affect the integrity of the flooring material or adhesives used to install the flooring. - B. All subfloors must be flat to a maximum height variation of 1/8" in a 6' radius or 3/16" in a 10' radius, dry, and structurally sound.

-Concrete Subfloors
+Concrete Subfloors: